Tomáš Pekhart: FK Jablonec

 On 12 January 2010, FK Jablonec confirmed the signing of Pekhart on a three-and-a-half-year deal for an undisclosed fee.
 On 20 March 2010, Pekhart scored his first goal for Jablonec, a late winner in a 2–1 victory over Příbram.
 On 2 May 2010, Pekhart scored two goals in a 4–0 victory over Bohemians 1905.
 On 8 May 2010, Pekhart scored the opening goal in a 3–0 victory over his former club Slavia Prague.
 Pekhart continued his fine form during the 2010–11 season, scoring 11 goals in 15 league matches.
-However, after just half of the 2010–11 Gambrinus liga season, he moved on loan to fellow Gambrinus liga side Sparta Prague as part of a deal with 1.
+However, after just half of the 2010–11 Czech First League season, he moved on loan to fellow Czech First League side Sparta Prague as part of a deal with 1.
 FC Nürnberg, whom he joined on 1 July 2011.

 Loan to Sparta Prague

 Pekhart moved on loan for the second half of the 2010–11 season to Sparta Prague.
-On 19 March 2011, Pekhart scored his first two goals for Sparta in a 2-0 victory over FC Zbrojovka Brno.
+On 19 March 2011, Pekhart scored his first two goals for Sparta in a 2–0 victory over FC Zbrojovka Brno.
 In nine league games for Sparta, Pekhart scored seven goals.
-He ended the 2010-11 season scoring 18 goals in 24 matches, one goal behind former teammate David Lafata in the Czech First League scoring table.
+He ended the 2010–11 season scoring 18 goals in 24 matches, one goal behind former teammate David Lafata in the Czech First League scoring table.

 Nürnberg

 On 6 August 2011, Pekhart scored in his debut in the Bundesliga, helping 1.
-FC Nürnberg to a 1–0 victory over Hertha Berlin on the opening day of Germany’s football season.
+FC Nürnberg to a 1–0 victory over Hertha Berlin on the opening day of Germany's football season.
 On 1 October 2011, Pekhart scored the equalizer in a 3–3 draw with Mainz.
 He ended his first season in Germany with 10 goals in 34 matches.

 FC Ingolstadt 04

 On 28 August 2014, Pekhart signed a three-year deal with the German second league side FC Ingolstadt 04.
-He made his debut for the club on 31 August, appearing as a second half substitute in a 0–3 victory over SV Sandhausen.
+He made his debut for the club on 31 August, appearing as a second-half substitute in a 0–3 victory over SV Sandhausen.
 While with Ingolstadt Pekhart was seldom used.